quicwg/base-drafts/draft-ietf-quic-http.md

 | ---------------- | ------ | -------------------------- |
 {: #iana-frame-table title="Initial HTTP/3 Frame Types"}

-Additionally, each code of the format `0x1f * N + 0x21` for non-negative integer values of N (that is, 0x21, 0x40, ..., through 0x3FFFFFFFFFFFFFFE) MUST
+Each code of the format `0x1f * N + 0x21` for non-negative integer values of N (that is, 0x21, 0x40, ..., through 0x3FFFFFFFFFFFFFFE) MUST NOT be assigned by IANA and MUST NOT appear in the listing of assigned values.

-NOT be assigned by IANA.
+The previous paragraph will be included as a note on the IANA registry page.

 ### Settings Parameters {#iana-settings}